MEPP-team/PC-MSDM/README.md

 Here is the list of the parameters :

-* -r   Set the radius for the Knn-RadiusSearch.
+* -r   Set a radius factor for the Knn-RadiusSearch.
+(The bounding box is already computed by this program, just use factor value)
 * -knn Set the number of points used for the quadric surface construction.
 * -a   Set the power value of the metric calculus.
 * -fq Keep the console open for single testing